beave/meer/doc/source/configuration.rst

 ssh
 ~~~

-This option controls Meers ability to record decoded alert ssh to the ``ssh``
+This option controls Meer's ability to record decoded alert ssh to the ``ssh``
 SQL table.
 If "ssh" is detected within the EVE/JSON  and the ``ssh``
 decoder is enabled (controlled in the ``meer-core``),  then it will be recorded
 to the ``ssh-client``and ``ssh-server`` SQL tables.

-ssh
+smtp
 ~~~

-This option controls Meers ability to record decoded alert smtp to the ``smtp`` SQL table.
+This option controls Meer's ability to record decoded alert smtp to the ``smtp`` SQL table.
 If "smtp" is detected within the EVE/JSON  and the ``smtp`` decoder is enabled (controlled in the ``meer-core``),  then it will be recorded to the ``smtp`` SQL table.